cphyc/fortran-linter/Readme.md

 This linter works on a line-by-line basis to enforce some rules regarding the format of Fortran files.

 The linter does not ship with any grammar and is solely based on regular expressions.
 This allows to easily add new rules, but this implies some limitations.
-For example, continued lines (using `&`) cannot be parsed or nested parenthesis are a nightmare to fix.

 ## Installation